rbernardy/SobekCM-plugin-endpoint-EDS/source/DLLs/README.md

-These are the required SobekCM DLLs required to compile this project.
+These are the necessary SobekCM DLLs required to compile this project.
 It is recommended that you clone the latest code from the
-SobekCM-Web-Application project from GitHut, build the solution, and install the updated DLLs into this project.
+SobekCM-Web-Application project from GitHut, build the solution, and install the updated DLLs into this project prior to compling it.